How to get it right: Roof truss "alterations" (or why not to cut your roof trusses!)

 The central "W" shape is how most of the loads are distributed and this is where longitudinal and diagonal bracing is needed to reinforce the roof diaphragm.

-So imagine the shock one of our building control surveyors had when he encountered this roof recently:
+So imagine the shock one of our Registered Building Inspectors had when they encountered this roof:

 The owner had decided to carry out their own loft conversion for a bit more space and just removed the central web chords that were "getting in the way".